 Before You Leave

 A number of items need to be completed before you leave Cleveland Clinic:

 - Lab Coats and Scrubs - Please return your lab coat to the Uniform Room in the basement of the TT building.
 If they are closed, discard the lab coat in the laundry chute outside of the room.
 Return scrubs to the H3 O.R.
 Uniform Room.
 If you are remaining at Cleveland Clinic for another rotation, continue to wear a white lab coat.
 If you have scrubs and will not need them for the second rotation, please return them to the H3 O.R.
 Uniform Room.

 - ID Badge - Badges will be deactivated at the end of the rotation.
-Please return your badge to the ID Badge Office in the basement of the JJ-North Building, drop your badge in the drop box located on 7th floor of TT building or you can leave your badge with the Elective Office (EC10).
+Please return your badge to the ID Badge Office in the basement of the JJ-North Building (drop box near elevator for after hours if needed), drop box located on 7th floor of TT building or you can leave your badge with the Elective Office (EC10).
 If you are remaining at Cleveland Clinic for another rotation, your badge will remain activated.